 By 1960, CPC had 627 members and added 13,000 square feet of space, tripling capacity.
 The Sanctuary was enlarged and additional space added for education and offices.
 The Edynamoes, our vibrant seniors program, was formed in 1978 and they continue to gather monthly for fellowship and lunch.

 Dr. Roger Anderson served as Senior Pastor, counselor, and adviser until his retirement on July 1, 1988.
-His remarkable gifts enabled him to lead Christ Presbyterian Church to become one of the country’s largest Presbyterian churches, with membership passing 1,700.
+His remarkable gifts enabled him to lead Christ Presbyterian Church to become one of the country’s largest Presbyterian churches.

-Following the Upper Room’s move to a different location, CPC launched The Table at CPC on September 20, 2009.
+After commissioning a worship community for the next generation called Upper Room, The Table at CPC was launched in 2009.
 The Table is a Sunday night worship environment that seeks to be moving in Christ's love through creativity and community.
 The Table offers innovative worship, creative discipleship, and missional outreach, with the end goal of seeing people transformed by Jesus to transform their communities.

 CPC celebrated its 50th anniversary in 2006.
 As CPC looks toward the next 50 years, how will we engage with the world?
 As our congregation grows, there may be new buildings, new ways to fellowship, and as Christ is preached and taught, God will draw new converts.
 As the love of God is shared, there will be new projects and new relationships near and far.
 CPC will continue to be the people of God, joyously serving Him.